SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ```

 ### -Distribution

-Specifies WslDistribution objects that represent the distributions to run the command in.
+Specifies the distribution to run the command in.
-By default, the command is executed in the default distribution.

 ```yaml
 Type: WslDistribution[]